droonga/droonga.org/tutorial/plugin-development/index.md

 ## Types of plugins

-Droonga has 5 types of plugins corresponding to the purpose of plugin.
+Droonga has 4 types of plugins corresponding to the purpose of plugin.
 In other words, from the point of view of Droonga internal, the type of a plugin is distinguished by the component which the plugin is plugged in.
 See [overview][] to grasp the big picture.

-InputAdapterPlugin
-: used to modify requests.

-OutputAdapterPlugin
+AdapterPlugin
-: used to modify responses.
+: used to modify incoming requests and outgoing responses.

 HandlerPlugin
 : used for low-level data handling.